OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction

 However, due to the continuity of time-series data, large Internet companies commonly employ event-based metrics for data analysis.
 For instance, within MAXIMO\footnote{https://www.ibm.com/topics/mttr}, the enterprise asset management system of IBM, the metrics of mean time to repair (MTTR) and mean time between failure (MTBF) are essential for assessing the availability and reliability of the system.
-They concentrate on capturing the frequency, duration, and recovery of each failure, signifying that ongoing events, rather than isolated time points, are regarded as the fundamental unit in maintenance operations.
+They focus on capturing the frequency, duration, and recovery of each failure, signifying that ongoing events, rather than isolated time points, are regarded as the fundamental unit in maintenance operations.
 Therefore, researchers have recognized that the classical \textit{PW} metrics are inadequate for TAD evaluation, as they treat each time point as an individual unit, failing to account for the temporal continuity of anomaly events.
-In recent years, improved TAD evaluation methods \cite{NAB, PAK, RP/RR, Volume} that take the continuity of time-series into consideration have been proposed, which can be broadly classified into two categories: point-based and event-based methods.
-Point-based methods treat each anomaly point as equal, with specific predicted points adjusted to account for the temporal context.
-Meanwhile, event-based methods evaluate the detection performance based on anomaly events, irrespective of their durations.
-To illustrate the distinctions between the point-based and event-based methods, we present an example with three different detectors ($d_1$, $d_2$ and $d_3$) applied to the same ground truth $gt$ in Fig. \ref{fig_1}.
+In recent years, improved TAD evaluators \cite{PAK, RP/RR, Volume} have been proposed that take into account the continuity of time-series, which can be broadly classified into two categories: point-based and event-based evaluators.
+Point-based evaluators treat each anomaly point as equal, with specific predicted points adjusted to account for the temporal context.
+Meanwhile, event-based evaluators evaluate TAD performance based on anomaly events, regardless of their durations.
+To illustrate the distinctions between the point-based and event-based evaluators, we present an example in Fig. \ref{fig_1}, where three different detectors are applied to the same ground truth $gt$.
+Detector $d_1$ detects the longest anomaly event $a_1$ using one complete prediction event $p_1$; detector $d_2$ detects two shorter anomaly events, $a_2$ and $a_3$; detector $d_3$ detects $a_1$ using 3 fragmented prediction events ($p_6$, $p_7$, $p_8$).
+Additionally, each of $d_1$, $d_2$, and $d_3$ contains one false positive event, which are $p_2$, $p_5$, and $p_9$, respectively.

-We employ the point adjustment method (\textit{PA}) \cite{PA} as a representative example of point-based methods.
-It accurately reflect the number of anomaly points, in line with the classical \textit{PW} method.
-As a result, long anomaly events play a crucial role in the evaluation process of \textit{PA}.
-As shown in Table \ref{table_1}, the detector $d_1$ identifies the longest anomaly event, $a_1$, leading to a high recall of 0.833.
-In contrast, $d_2$ identifies two shorter anomaly events, $a_2$ and $a_3$, resulting in a recall of only 0.167. \textit{PA} assigns the detector that identifies more anomalies with a significantly lower f-score, which contradicts the intuitive expectations of the operators.